West Runton Mammoth: Discovery, excavation and preservation

-Following a stormy night on 13 December 1990, local residents found that a large bone had been partially exposed at the base of the cliffs in the Cromer Forest Bed.
+Following a stormy night on 13 December 1990, local residents Margaret and Harold Hems, found that a large bone had been partially exposed at the base of the cliffs in the Cromer Forest Bed.
 They contacted Norfolk Museums Service who identified it as a pelvic bone of a large steppe mammoth.
 After another storm just over a year later, a local fossil hunter discovered more and in January 1992 the Norfolk Archaeological Unit undertook an exploratory excavation at the site.

 A more major three-month excavation by the Norfolk Archaeological Unit followed in 1995.
 Funding from the Heritage lottery Fund and from Anglian Water was gained by Norfolk Museums Service.
 Details of animal remains, other fossils, stratigraphy, mineralogy and chemistry were mapped and recorded.
 During the excavations almost ten tonnes of soil were sieved for the bones of amphibians, mammals and birds.

 The bones were wrapped in tissue paper and foil before being encased in plaster of Paris and supported by large splints to protect them.
 A cradle was constructed to support the well-preserved skull and the tusks.
 The skull and tusk were lifted out by crane on the last day of the dig before the hole was backfilled.

 At the conservation laboratory at Gressenhall, the examination process revealed that the carcass of the mammoth had been scavenged by spotted hyenas (shown by the teeth marks found on the bones).
 Some hyena droppings were also identified.
 Pathology revealed that the mammoth had a diseased and deformed right knee, which was likely to have contributed to the death of this relatively young animal.

 The material was catalogued.
 The smaller bones were placed in special archive trays or boxes.
 For the larger bones, permanent rigid jackets were created with a soft archival foam layer and a rigid resin jacket supporting.
 The heaviest of the bones are stored on their own trolleys.
 All the bones are stored in an environmentally controlled building.